jvde-github/AIS-catcher/README.md

 ## To do

 - On going: testing and improving reveiver, seems to be some room for certain Class broadcast
-- Resolving crash when Airspy HF+ is disconnected, does not seem to be a specific AIS-catcher issue.
+- <del>Resolving crash when Airspy HF+ is disconnected, does not seem to be a specific AIS-catcher issue.</del> Use latest airspyhf lib.
-- RTL-TCP setting for timeout on connection (system default takes way too long)
+- <del>RTL-TCP setting for timeout on connection (system default takes way too long)</del>
 - Simulataneous receive Marine VHF audio and DSC decoding from SDR input signal
 - Optional filter for invalid messages
 - DSP: improve filters (e.g. add droop compensation, larger rate reductions), etc